SK-SCMLab/Design-of-Experiments-in-Manufacturing-using-Excel/README.md

 - A 'change in cycle time' creates a difference in the average part of the hardness
 - Interaction between temperature and time affects the average part hardness

+**Runs**:

+- The number of experiments in a DoE setting is known as "Runs"

+                  Full factorial runs = Levels ^ Factors Half factorial runs = Levels ^ (Factors - 1)

+- Fractional factorial experiments lose complete info on interactions